EscoffierZhou/EscoffierZhou/README.md

 ## Hello and welcome to my homepage! 👋 I'm EscoffierZhou.

-I’m currently a junior student at SDUFE 🎓 and I'm preparing for the 2027 graduate entrance exam (UESTC🎯[11408_2027](https://github.com/EscoffierZhou/11408_2027)).
+I’m currently a junior student in Shandong 🎓 and I'm preparing for the 2027 graduate entrance exam (UESTC🎯[11408_2027](https://github.com/EscoffierZhou/11408_2027)).

 My research interests focus on Deep Learning & Generative AI, with a particular emphasis on AI Infrastructure and CUDA🖥️.